anqiwang0827/data-512-a1/README.md

 3) 1 .png image of the visualization.

 ### Visualization
-1 .png image of the visulization will be saved after executing hcds-a1-data-curation.ipynb
+1 .png image of the visulization will be saved after executing hcds-a1-data-curation.ipynb.
+The visualizationwill track three traffic metrics: mobile traffic, desktop traffic, and all traffic (mobile + desktop).

 ## Data
 License of the source data: